tux-o-matic/puppet-vkick/README.markdown

  }
 ```

-To define a bigger Fedora 20 VM with a LAMP stack (where P is for Python):
+To define a bigger Fedora 20 VM with a LAMP stack, download and install PuppetLabs repo meta then finally install the Puppet client:
 ```
  vkick::guest { 'instance2.domain.com':
  	   vcpu		   => 4,